-If you want to use own KYC process, you need to check with Maventa that your process to authenticate the customer meets the verification requirements.
+If you want to use own customer authentication process, you need to check with Maventa that your process to authenticate the customer meets the verification requirements.

 The account verification takes place with Visma Sign electronic signature service.
 A person who has rights to represent company (signing rights or power of attorney) authenticates strongly with bank credentials, BankID or mobileID and signs a document where they confirm that account can be taken into use for the company.